|

 As a term for plants,

-"Elephant Ear" is very non-descriptive.
-There are just too many
+"Elephant Ear" is very non-descriptive since there are just too many

 options!
 But here's a hint.
 The one in the photo at the